ctnava/rxtechnotes/inventory_management.md

 > 🛡️ The ISMP encourages the use of **Tall Man Lettering** to differentiate look-alike/sound-alike drugs
 > Example: `predniSONE` vs. `prednisoLONE`

+### 🖐 Receiving

+When receiving a shipment, **verify contents immediately and accurately** against the **Purchase Order (PO)** and invoice to ensure the correct items, quantities, and prices have been delivered.

+Pharmacy technicians must:

+- ✅ **Check product name, strength, dosage form, and quantity** for each item.
+- ✅ **Compare prices** listed on the invoice with those agreed upon in the PO.
+- ✅ **Inspect for damage**, contamination, or tampering.
+Return unacceptable stock to the supplier or wholesaler.
+- ✅ **Report and log all discrepancies** (e.g., wrong drug, short shipment, overages) **immediately** per facility SOP.
+- ✅ **Sign and date invoices** upon receipt to confirm delivery.
+- ✅ **Enter received stock into the inventory system**, including lot numbers and expiration dates if required.
+- ✅ **Store medications according to manufacturer specifications**, including immediate refrigeration or freezing when required.

+> 📍x🔐 **Schedule II controlled substances (C-II)** are shipped **separately** from all other medications and must be:
+>
+> - **Checked in** by authorized personnel only
+> - **Logged** into the perpetual inventory system immediately
+> - **Stored** in a DEA-compliant secured location
+> - Documented per federal and state requirements
+>
+> 🛡️ Retain all receiving documents for recordkeeping and future audits.
+Ensure chain-of-custody documentation is maintained, especially for controlled substances.

 ## 🧹 Maintenance

 Pharmacy technicians are responsible for routinely (e.g., weekly or monthly) checking inventory for medications that are **no longer eligible for dispensing**.
 These medications must be promptly **removed from active stock**, **clearly labeled**, and **accurately documented** to prevent errors, diversion, or legal noncompliance.